sm-laksh5/House-Rent-Prediction/README.md

 # House-Rent-Prediction

-This is simple project to predict house rent of house.
-The data consists of 20 sample data.
+This is simple project to predict house rent of house using Linear regression

 # Modules used
 1.Numpy